Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Numerical models

 During the early collapsing phase, the local Jeans length progressively decreases.
-It is known that spurious fragmentation occurs if a gas element is not sufficiently resolved \citep{Truelove97, Truelove98}.
+It is known that spurious fragmentation occurs if the Jeans length is not sufficiently resolved \citep{Truelove97, Truelove98}.
 To avoid this, we impose the so-called Jeans criterion for cell refinement so that a local Jeans length $\ljeans$ is always resolved by more than 32 cells.
 A cell which violates the criterion is divided into two cells.
-At density $\nH = 10^{16} \ \percc$, the minimum mass of a gas cell becomes $\sim 10^{-7} \ \Msun$ (0.03 Earth masses).
+Inversely, to reduce the computational cost, we derefine gas cells with $\Delta x_i < \ljeans / 48$.
+A cell which satisfies the criterion is just removed, and Voronoi mesh is reconstructed with remaining mesh-generating points.
+At a density $\nH = 10^{16} \ \percc$, the minimum size and mass of a gas cell become $\sim 0.01$ au and $\sim 10^{-7} \ \Msun$ (0.03 Earth masses), respectively.

-The computational timestep decreases with increasing density.
-To follow the evolution of an accretion disc after optically-thick protostellar cores form at densities $\nH \gtrsim 10^{16} \ \percc$, we prevent density increase by switching the adiabatic index $\gamma$ to

-for densities above $n_{\rm H,th} = 10^{16} \ \percc$ so that $\gamma$ increases gradually from the value 1.4 for molecular gas to 4.0.
-The choice of the value 4.0 is motivated from a particular EOS that reproduces the mass-radius relation of protostars \citep{Machida15}.
-Hereafter we call a region with densities $\nH > n_{\rm H,th}$ as a ``protostar''.\footnote{ In reality, at higher densities $\nH \sim 10^{16}$--$10^{18} \ \percc$, gas thermal energy is partly consumed to H$_2$ dissociation.
-This chemical gas cooling induces second collapse until all H$_2$ molecules are consumed.
-At that time the gas again collapses adiabatically and a hydrostatic core forms.
-The core hosted by the first core is defined as a protostar \citep{Larson69, Penston69}.}

-Here, we use the time $t_*$ to measure the evolution of a protostellar system.
-The origin of $t_*$ is the time when the maximum density $\nHmax$ among gas cells first reaches $ > n_{\rm H,th}$.
-We terminate our simulations at $t_{*, {\rm fin}} = 100$--$400$ yr depending on the runs (see Table \ref{tab:PS}).
-We follow longer evolution for larger metallicity and for Halo A because the accretion timescale is longer.
+Note that the self-gravity of gas is smoothed out at the length beyond the radius of a gas cell ($2.8\Delta x_i$), and this might affect the calculation of gravitational potential.
+In particular, in the dense cores where we impose a stiff EOS (Section \ref{sec:stiffEOS}), the number of gas cells are further reduced due to derefinement, which might cause errors in the resulting morphology or orbital motion of protostars.